holgerbrandl/kalasim/docs/userguide/docs/examples/office_tower.md

 <!--## Elevators-->

 Here, we simulate logistics in an office tower.
 There are 3 lifts with capacity limited cars.
 Passengers arrive at different floors with different rates and press buttons indicating the direction of their target floor.
-The cars have a defined speed, and clearly it takes time to open/close its doors before passengers can enter & leaver.
+The cars have a defined speed, and clearly it takes time to open/close its doors before passengers can enter & leave.

 Parameters